 - Plan when and how to tell your boss, supervisor, or manager.

-- Tell your manager that you’d like to continue working as long as possible, and ask your manager to be flexible.
+- Tell your manager if you would like to continue working and ask them to be flexible.
 Possibilities include working fewer hours, reducing responsibilities, or changing positions.

 - Work with your human resources department to make sure you’re taking advantage of all your employee benefits.
 Research options such as early retirement.